CloudSecurityAlliance/gsd-database/README.md

 # Global Security Database (GSD)

 This is the Global Security Database (GSD) which contains all the GSD's and their data.

+# Accessing the Data

+There are two easy ways to access the data:

+1. To get all the data simply fork or copy the gsd-database repo
+2. To get a single GSD entry simply use the raw API at https://raw.globalsecuritydatabase.org/GSD-YEAR-NUMBER e.g.https://raw.globalsecuritydatabase.org/GSD-2022-1000000 this will redirect you to the JSON file for that entry if it exists.
+Please note it does not check if the entry exists or not, it simply redirects if the GSD ID is well formed.

-# Sub directory and filename format
+## GitHub Sub directory and filename format

-A directory for the year and a sub directory for the GSD identifier number, broken into blocks of 1000, and then the filename is GSD-YEAR-IDENTIFIER e.g. 2021/1000xxx/GSD-2021-1000000.json
+A directory for the year and a sub directory for the GSD identifier number, broken into blocks of 1000, and then the filename is GSD-YEAR-IDENTIFIER e.g. 2021/1000xxx/GSD-2021-1000000.json this is due to GitHub limitations around the number of files per directory.

 # Supported data formats